ithieund/VNDS/README.md

 # Dataset name: VNDS
-A mirror of dataset from https://github.com/ThanhChinhBK/vietnews Original paper: VNDS: A Vietnamese Dataset for Summarization (https://www.researchgate.net/publication/339754542_VNDS_A_Vietnamese_Dataset_for_Summarization)
+- This is a mirror of dataset from https://github.com/ThanhChinhBK/vietnews
+- Original paper: VNDS: A Vietnamese Dataset for Summarization (https://www.researchgate.net/publication/339754542_VNDS_A_Vietnamese_Dataset_for_Summarization)
-Contributors: Nguyen Van Hau, Nguyen Thanh Chinh, Nguyen Minh Tien, Nguyen Xuan Hoai
+- Contributors: Nguyen Van Hau, Nguyen Thanh Chinh, Nguyen Minh Tien, Nguyen Xuan Hoai

 # What we have here?
 - Data is forked on 28-01-2021